Grab Deal : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 • White-box testing is a method of testing where the tester has complete knowledge of the internal workings of the software.
 It involves examining the code and ensuring that it is working correctly.

-• Black-box testing, on the other hand, is a method of testing where the tester does not have access to the internal workings of the software.
-It involves testing the software from the user's perspective to ensure that it meets the desired requirements.
+• Black-box testing, on the other hand, is a method of testing where the tester does not have access to the software's internal workings.
+It involves testing the software from the user's perspective to ensure that it meets the desired requirements.\

 At the heart of software testing is the Application Under Test (AUT) verification.
 This means that we must ensure that the software meets the requirements and specifications outlined in the development process.
 This can be achieved through manual or automated testing tools which we will be discussing as we move further.

-Software testing is not just about finding bugs or defects in the software.
+Software testing methods are not just about finding bugs or defects in the software.
 It is also about ensuring that the software meets the user's needs and expectations, which is well stated in the fundamentals of Software Testing.
-Whether through manual or automated testing, software testing is a crucial step in the development of any software product. so, why is software testing so important in today's digital world?
+Whether through manual or automated testing, software testing is a crucial step in the development of any software product.
+So, why is software testing so important in today's digital world?

 Well, the answer is right here.